What Can I Do? (Edith Piaf song): Cover versions

-On January 5, 1948, Bernard Hilda recorded the song with his Orchestra.
+On 5 January 1948 Bernard Hilda recorded the song with his Orchestra.
 On the other side of the disk, he recorded "C'est si bon".

-On May 20, 1948, Henri Betti performed the song on the piano on the radio program Un quart d'heure avec where he also performed "Dictionnaire" (lyrics by Jacques Pills) and "La Chanson du Maçon" (lyrics by Maurice Chevalier and Maurice Vandair).
+On 20 May 1948 Henri Betti performed the song on the piano on the radio program Un quart d'heure avec where he also performed "Dictionnaire" (lyrics by Jacques Pills) and "La Chanson du Maçon" (lyrics by Maurice Chevalier and Maurice Vandair).

-On September 27, 1948, Raymond Girerd recorded the song with Louis Ledrich and his Orchestra.
+On 27 September 1948 Raymond Girerd recorded the song with Louis Ledrich and his Orchestra.
 On the other side of the disc is recorded "C'est si bon" by Maria Sandrini with Louis Ledrich and his Orchestra.

 In 1949, Yvonne Blanc recorded the song on the piano.
 On the other side of the disk, she also recorded on the piano "C'est si bon".

 In 1950, Nila Cara recorded the female version of the song, always with lyrics by Édith Piaf, for the album Les Chanteuses de la Place Pigalle.

 In 1958, Léo Chauliac recorded the song with his Orchestra for the album 25 ans de succès.

 In 1960, Roland Bourque recorded the song on the piano for the album Piano Moods à la Française.

 In 1963, Henri Leca recorded a medley of music with his Orchestra for the album Surprise-Partie Monstre where he also recorded a medley of three other musics composed by Henri Betti: "La Polka des Barbus", "C'est si bon", and "Maître Pierre".

 In 1965, Raymond Berthiaume recorded the song with Roger Gravel and his Orchestra for the album L'inoubliable.
 In 1958, he recorded "C'est si bon" with his instrumental group Les 3 Bars for the album Rêver.
 In 1993, he re-recorded "Mais qu'est-ce que j'ai ?" for the album Les Grands Succès.

 In 1974, Bruno Lorenzoni recorded the song with his Orchestra for the album Danse avec Moi where he also recorded "C'est si bon" and "La Chanson du maçon".

 In 1985, Nelly Gustin sang the song with Robert Quibel and his Orchestra at the TV show Thé Dansant hosted by Charles Level.

 In 1993, Stéphane Chomont sang the song with Jean Sala and his Orchestra at the TV show La Chance aux chansons hosted by Pascal Sevran.

 In 2013, Clark Baxtresser recorded the song playing the Wurlitzer electric piano.

 In 2015, Lambert Wilson recorded the song with the musical arrangements by Bruno Fontaine for the album Wilson chante Montand.

 In 2020, Tássia Minuzzo recorded the song with accordion accompaniment.
 The next year, she performed it with guitar accompaniment at the Centro Cultural 25 de Julho on the occasion of the 70th anniversary of the creation of the association.

+In 2024, the granddaughter of former Canadian prime minister Brian Mulroney sang the song at his state funeral held at Notre-Dame Basilica in Montreal because it was his favorite song.